 I decided to give intermittent fasting a try, and I was impressed with how much “lighter” it made me feel.

 Breakfast has always been a difficult meal for me to eat in the first place (I think a lot of people can relate to this.)
-I often find myself not hungry at breakfast and growing up, I remember forcing myself to eat breakfast because “breakfast is the most important meal of the day.”
+I often find myself not hungry at breakfast and growing up, I remember forcing myself to eat breakfast because it’s been drilled into our heads that “breakfast is the most important meal of the day.”

 After realizing how well intermittent fasting worked for me and taking note of the many health benefits outside of just weight loss, I actually decided to continue with intermittent fasting on a 5/2 schedule (5 days of intermittent fasting, 2 days off.)